- Get acquainted with traditional art forms in the heart of Kyoto

 - Enjoy tasting three different types of sake

-Join us in the heart of Japan's ancient capital for Kyoto Walking Tour: Art and Sake Tasting .
+Join us in the heart of Japan's ancient capital for Kyoto Walking Tour: Art and Sake Tasting.
 Discover the wonderful world of ukiyo-e woodblock prints and paintings established in the 16th century Japan.
 Visit an antique ukiyo-e shop.
-Learn more about this art form that is one of best known representatives of Japanese art.
-Continue the tour by visiting a kimono shop.
-Let the kimono master tell you a story of how kimono is made, including sowing and dyeing techniques.
-Wrap up the tour with sake tasting and get acquainted with the history and traditions of this famous national beverage.
+Discover more about this art form which is one of the most famous representatives of Japanese art.
+After that, pay a visit to a kimono shop.
+The kimono master will tell you a story of kimono production, including sowing and dyeing techniques.
+Wrap up the tour with sake tasting and learn about the history and traditions of this famed national beverage.

 We are surrounded by high buildings and mass production which is the result of the industrial development in Japan (1955-73).
 Historically Japanese were skilled craftsmen and made utensils and daily items by hand using natural materials.
 The highly developed craftsmanship established what is the now recognized "Japanese culture" as valued by the Japanese.

 On this tour we hope you can enjoy the essence of the Japanese sense of humor together with appreciation of delicate handmade works.
 Although we have fewer craftsmen nowadays, we would like to share the wonderful experience of their special skilled works throughout the tour.

 10:30 Meet up at Tea Ceremony EN

 Visit to a kimono shop

 Sake tasting: 3 different types of sake

 *Tea will be provided for those who do not drink sake (alcohol)

 12.30 End of tour